-There shall be deposited into the Drinking Water Restricted Assets Fund all amounts received as principal of or interest on the DWSRF Pledged Project Obligations, any DWSRF Prepayments transferred from the Drinking Water Prepayment Fund pursuant to Section 6.05 hereof to the Drinking Water Restricted Assets Fund and any amounts directed to be deposited therein by the Board.
+There shall be deposited into the Drinking Water Restricted Assets Fund all amounts equal to the Non-Proceed Percentage received as principal of or interest on the DWSRF Pledged Project Obligations, any DWSRF Prepayments transferred from the Drinking Water Prepayment Fund pursuant to Section 6.05(b) hereof to the Drinking Water Restricted Assets Fund, amounts deposited pursuant to Section 8.07(b), any amounts directed by the Board to be transferred therein from a fund or account not governed by this Master Trust Indenture and any other amounts directed to be deposited therein by the Board.
 Investment earnings on amounts in the Drinking Water Restricted Assets Fund shall be transferred when received to the Drinking Water Debt Service Fund.

-Amounts deposited into the Drinking Water Restricted Assets Fund shall be applied to pay or reimburse the Board and IBank for any Bond Expenses reasonably incurred in connection with an Event of Default, and thereafter shall be transferred to the funds and accounts established hereunder to pay amounts due from the Board in accordance with Section 6.09(b) hereof, and thereafter shall be transferred to reimburse the Clean Water Restricted Assets Fund in accordance with Section 8.07(b) hereof.
-After the foregoing transfers, amounts held by the Board in the Drinking Water Restricted Assets Fund may be applied at the discretion of the Board as follows: (i) to pay for DWSRF Administrative Costs, (ii) to acquire a DWSRF Pledged Project Obligation, (iii) to the redemption or purchase of Bonds issued to fund DWSRF Bond Funded Project Obligations as provided in Article IV hereof and a Related Series Indenture, (iv) to make payments required under Section 4.02 of the Master Payment and Pledge Agreement, or (v) subject to the payment of any amounts necessary to satisfy the Related Rebate Requirement (as provided in the Related Tax Certificate) and, upon the filing of a Board Officer Certificate with the Trustee and IBank which demonstrates that the Coverage Test is satisfied in each Bond Year the Bonds are scheduled to be Outstanding, released from the lien of this Master Trust Indenture and the Master Payment and Pledge Agreement and transferred to the DWSRF free and clear of the such liens and applied by the Board for any lawful purpose.
+Amounts deposited into the Drinking Water Restricted Assets Fund shall be applied to pay or reimburse the Board and IBank for any Bond Expenses reasonably incurred in connection with an Event of Default in such manner as directed by the Board, and thereafter shall be transferred to the funds and accounts established hereunder to pay amounts due from the Board in accordance with Section 6.09(b) hereof, and thereafter shall be transferred to reimburse a Clean Water Bond Proceeds Fund or the Clean Water Restricted Assets Fund in accordance with Section 8.07(a) hereof.
+After the foregoing transfers, amounts held by the Board in the Drinking Water Restricted Assets Fund may be applied at the discretion of the Board as follows: (i) to pay for DWSRF Administrative Costs, (ii) to acquire a DWSRF Pledged Project Obligation, (iii) to the redemption or purchase of Bonds issued to fund DWSRF Project Obligations as provided in Article IV hereof and a Related Series Indenture, provided that the State Match Portion may not be paid from principal repayments received on Pledged Project Obligations, (iv) to make payments required under Section 4.02 of the Master Payment and Pledge Agreement, (v) to be transferred to a Related Drinking Water Bond Proceeds Fund in amounts equal to the Proceed Percentage received as principal of or interest on a DWSRF Pledge Project Obligations or as DWSRF Prepayments as may be held in the Drinking Water Restricted Assets Fund, or (vi) subject to the payment of any amounts necessary to satisfy the Related Rebate Requirement (as provided in the Related Tax Certificate) and, upon the filing of a Board Officer Certificate with the Trustee and IBank which demonstrates that the Coverage Test is satisfied in each Bond Year the Bonds are scheduled to be Outstanding, released from the lien of this Master Trust Indenture and the Master Payment and Pledge Agreement and transferred to the DWSRF free and clear of the such liens and applied by the Board for any lawful purpose, including without limitation into any account used for the purpose of identifying bond proceeds within the DWSRF.

-Prepayment Funds.
+Application of Prepayments; Prepayment Funds.

-CWSRF Prepayments shall be deposited into the Clean Water Prepayment Fund.
-Amounts in the Clean Water Prepayment Fund shall be transferred to the Clean Water Restricted Assets Fund at any time but in no event not less than once each calendar year upon direction of the Board.
-Investment earnings on amounts in the Clean Water Prepayment Fund shall be transferred when received to the Clean Water Debt Service Fund.
+CWSRF Prepayments in an amount equal to the Proceed Percentage shall be deposited into the Related Clean Water Bond Proceeds Fund.
+CWSRF Prepayments in an amount equal to the Non-Proceed Percentage shall be deposited into the Related Clean Water Prepayment Fund.
+Amounts in the Related Clean Water Prepayment Fund shall be transferred to the Clean Water Restricted Assets Fund at any time but in no event not less than once each calendar year upon direction of the Board.
+Investment earnings on amounts in the Clean Water Prepayment Fund shall be transferred when received to the Related Clean Water Debt Service Fund.